Microblading

-Microblading is a tattooing technique which uses a small handheld tool made of several tiny needles to add semi-permanent pigment to the skin.
-Microblading differs from standard eyebrow tattooing, a form of permanent makeup, as each hair stroke is created by hand with a blade that creates fine slices in the skin, whereas eyebrow tattoos are done with a tattoo machine.
-Microblading is used on eyebrows to create, enhance, or alter their appearance in shape and color.
-It deposits pigment into the upper region of the dermis, so it fades more rapidly than traditional tattooing techniques.
-Microblading is often referred to as eyebrow embroidery, eyebrow feathering, microstroking, 3D eyebrows, nanoblading or hair-like strokes.
+Microblading is a tattoo technique used on eyebrows to create, enhance, or alter their shape and color.
+To apply this form of semi-permanent makeup, a technician uses a small handheld tool made of several tiny needles to add semi-permanent pigment to the skin.
+Microblading differs from the most common process of tattooing as each hair stroke is created by hand with a tiny needle that creates fine slices in the skin, whereas eyebrow tattoos are done with a tattoo machine.
+Microblading deposits pigment into the upper region of the dermis, so it fades more rapidly than machine tattooing techniques.
+Microblading is also referred to as eyebrow embroidery, eyebrow feathering, microstroking, 3D eyebrows, nanoblading or hair-like strokes.

 History

-The technique of implanting pigment following fine incisions in the skin may date back thousands of years, but the trend of using the technique for eyebrows is thought to have emerged in Asia, becoming popular in Singapore and Korea as early as 2005, and in Europe and the United States in 2010.
-Microblading had become the most popular method of cosmetic eyebrow tattooing in Europe and the United States by 2015.
+Eyebrow tattooing was originally developed for eyebrow restoration, as a medical tattoo to minimize the appearance of hair loss in the eyebrows (madarosis).
+Along with other forms of permanent makeup, cosmetic eyebrow tattooing became more common in the 1980s and 1990s in the United States and Asia, including in Japan, Taiwan, and Singapore.
+Some dermatologists offered early forms of this service for both medical and cosmetic purposes, and trained cosmetologists on it.
+Practitioners used a tattoo machine or a fine needle to apply dye by hand.

+The microblading technique for eyebrows, typically called eyebrow embroidery in its early years, became popular in Singapore by about 2007.
+Microblading became a popular method of filling in eyebrows in the United States and Canada by the mid-2010s.
 Technique names such as 3D or 6D eyebrows were also popularized.